Is it really possible to buy stocks online for free?

-Not only are there plenty of platforms where you can buy stocks online for free, but you can even buy ETFs, options, and even entire portfolios, commission-free.
+Not only are there plenty of platforms where you can buy stocks online for free, but you can also buy ETFs, options, and even entire portfolios commission-free.
 You have to make sure you select the right platform to find what it is you want.

-The main downside to these free platforms, it’s that few of these methods would be suitable for high-frequency trading or day trading.
+The main downside to these free platforms is that few of these methods would be suitable for high-frequency trading or day trading.

 But for those who trade at a more ordinary rate, any of these options will allow you to trade commission-free on a regular basis.